-The standard method for measuring aortic stiffness is a test called the carotid-femoral pulse wave velocity (CFPWV) test.
+The for measuring aortic stiffness is a test called the carotid-femoral pulse wave velocity (CFPWV) test.

 In the beginning, the patients were administered daily doses of 100 milligrams of resveratrol for two weeks.
 This was then increased to 300 milligrams per day for a further two weeks.

 The patients were also administered a matched, polyphenol-free placebo treatment for a total of four weeks, with a washout period of two weeks between treatments.